Firefox Marketing Head Expresses Concerns Over Google's Apparent 'Only Be On Chrome' Push

 "Always with you what cannot be done."

 $350M in funding per year, and they couldn't straighten out threads/processes.
-A bunch of crazy-ass trendy
+A bunch of crazy-ass trendy projects that got killed - those got millions of dollars in funding each.
+Users cursing at their slow browser - not even a priority.

+If Chrome is winning (has won?), it's because its dev team seems to have an "OK, we'll fix that" attitude.

+After reading, what I get is the devs saying procceses/threads as dictated wont solve the problems being described.
+And that they will work to solve them a different way.

 Re: (Score:2)